Electron localisation in static and time-dependent one-dimensional model systems: Conclusions

-In conclusion, we have studied electron localization using a variety of measures accross a range of ground-state and time dependent systems.
+We have studied electron localisation, which provides insight into important aspects of many-electron correlation, using a variety of measures across a range of ground-state and time-dependent systems.
 Our results show the strength of the ELF approach, despite its focus on short range exclusion.
-We further find that the usual approximate ELF provides good results for our ground-state systems, notwithstanding its simplicity and neglect of correlation.
-In contrast, time-dependent systems can often become surprisingly delocalized as electrons collide with one another, and in this case the simple approximate ELF is no longer adequate.
+We further find that the usual approximate ELF provides good results for a range of ground-state systems, notwithstanding its simplicity and neglect of correlation, allowing the extraction of physical meaning from a simple measure based on one-electron wavefunctions.
+In contrast, time-dependent systems can often become surprisingly delocalised as electrons collide with one another, and in this case the simple approximate ELF is no longer adequate.
+When many-electron excited states are being strongly explored, improved approximate localisation measures are required.